-Carillon (5)-CANAL RESERVE-Cairn to commemorate the events connected with the construction of the Carillon Canal in 1826-33.
+Carillon (5)-CANAL RESERVE-Cairn to commemorate the events connected with the construction of the Carillon Canal in 1826-33; also stone barracks built about 1830, now a museum.

-Cascades Point (10)-MAIN HIGHWAY-Cairn to commemorate the events connected with the construction of the Soulanges Canal in 1892-1900, to overcome the Cascades, Cedars, and Coteau Rapids.
+Cascades Point (10)-HIGHWAY No. 2-Cairn to commemorate the events connected with the construction of the Soulanges Canal in 1892-1900, to overcome the Cascades, Cedars, and Coteau Rapids.